ibm-cloud-docs/account/service_credentials.md

 Some services might generate more data that requires parameters to be passed in.
 For example, a service might require you to input a language parameter to set the default language that is returned in the resource key that is generated.

 Complete the following steps to add a credential to a service:

 1. From the **Resource list**, select the name of the service to open the service details page.
-1. Click **Service credentials > New Credential+**.
+1. Click **Service credentials**.
 1. Enter a **Name**.
 1. Assign an IAM service access role.
 For more information about roles, see [IBM Cloud IAM roles](/docs/account?topic=account-userroles).
    1. Specify `None` to assign no role to the new credential if you want to manage access by associating a new or existing service ID with the service credential.
-1. (Optional) Click **Advanced options**
-   1. Select an existing service ID or **Create New Service ID** to associate with the credential.
+1. (Optional) Select an existing service ID or **Create New Service ID** to associate with the credential.
 This way, you can manage access directly within IAM by going to **Manage > Access (IAM) > Service IDs**.
 For more information, see [Creating and working with service IDs](/docs/account?topic=account-serviceids).

       For services that have finer grain resource access, you might want to use a service ID to grant access only to a subresource, such as a {{site.data.keyword.cos_short}} bucket.
       {: tip}

-   1. You can provide more parameters as a valid JSON object that contains service-specific configuration parameters, provided either inline or in a file.
+1. Click **Advanced options** to provide more parameters as a valid JSON object that contains service-specific configuration parameters, provided either inline or in a file.

       Most services don't require extra parameters, and for services that do, each service defines its own unique list of parameters.
 For a list of supported configuration parameters, see the documentation for the particular service.
       {: note}

-1. Click **Add** to generate the new service credential.
+1. Click **Create** to generate the new service credential.

 1. Expand the details of your new service credential.
 Copy the credential properties that your app or external consumer needs.
 For example, the API key or password and URL.

 ## Creating a service credential by using the API